kiboschool/course-programming-2/src/lessons/course-projects.md

-# Weekly Projects
+# Course Projects

-Each week, you'll be given a project involving the new skills and concepts you learned.
-This page lists all of weekly assigned projects.
+During some weeks, you'll be given a project involving the new skills and concepts you learned.
+There will be a project for **Subclasses and Error-handling**, **Tests and Refactoring**, and **Abstraction**.

 The projects will be challenging, and it's recommended that you complete the material and practice problems before you start the project each week.